 Silver Cloud refurbishments review

 As a top-luxury expedition ship, Silver Cloud's max passenger capacity was decreased to 260 passengers.
 When operating on Arctic and Antarctica cruise itineraries, the ship is operated max passenger capacity of only 200.

 The hull was ice-strengthened for operations mostly in polar waters.
 The vessel was fitted with a fleet of 18 Zodiacs (inflatable boats) for close-to-shore explorations.
 Its expedition team will offer a ratio of 1 team member for a group of 12 Silversea cruise passengers.

-Follows the list of deck plan changes made during the ship’s 2012 drydock refurbishment - a 3-weeks refit done in Palermo Sicily.
+Follows the list of deck plan changes made during the vessel's 2012 drydock refurbishment - a 3-weeks refit done in Palermo Sicily.

 - (deck 4) The Le Champagne (French restaurant) dining experience was enhanced by a new entrance hall, LED-backlit wine cellar, new flooring, fabrics and seating layout.

 - (deck 5) The Bar lounge's colour palette was changed

 - (deck 7 port side) The Owner's Suite was fitted with a new wet room, featuring a separate from the bathtub rainforest shower.